ms-jpq/coq_nvim/docs/PERF.md

 Not only are `sqlite3` VMs fast af due to `C`, and `btrees`, and countless hours of optimizations.

-They also provide **even futher speed ups**, these will be elaborated futher in later parts of this document.
+They also provide **even further speed ups**, these will be elaborated further in later parts of this document.

 ## Parallelism